 Interest rate risk arises on interest-bearing financial instruments such as bonds.
-The majority of the Pool's financial assets and liabilities are non-interest bearing.
-As a result, the Pool is not subject to a significant amount of interest rate risk due to fluctuations in the prevailing levels of market interest rates.
+The Pool is exposed to this risk to the extent that the value of interest-bearing financial instruments will fluctuate due to changes in the prevailing levels of market interest rates.